Leonardo Padura Fuentes

-Leonardo de la Caridad Padura Fuentes (born October 10, 1955) is a Cuban novelist and journalist best known for his Mario Conde detective novels and for El hombe que amaba a los perros (2009).
+Leonardo de la Caridad Padura Fuentes (born October 10, 1955) is a Cuban novelist and journalist best known for his Mario Conde detective novels and for El hombre que amaba a los perros (2009).
 In 2012, Padura was awarded the National Prize for Literature, Cuba's national literary award.
 In 2015, he was awarded the Premio Principe de Asturias de las Letras of Spain.

 Life and career

 Padura was born in Havana, Cuba on October 10th, 1955.
 He received a degree in Latin American literature at the University of Havana.
 He first came to prominence in 1980 as an investigative journalist for the literary magazine Caimán Barbudo.
 He became known as an essayist, screenwriter, and a novelist.

 He wrote his first novel between 1983 and 1984, a love story titled Fiebre de caballos ("Horse Fever").

 Mario Conde books

 Padura is best known in the English-speaking world for his quartet of detective novels featuring lieutenant Mario Conde.
 Collectively titled Las cuatro estaciones (The four seasons), they are sometimes called The Havana Quartet in their English translations.
 Conde is a cop who would rather be a writer, and admits to feelings of "solidarity with writers, crazy people, and drunkards".
 These books are set respectively in winter, spring, summer and autumn (Vientos de cuaresma literally means "Lenten Winds" and Paisaje de otoño, "Autumn landscape"):